-While this model simulation now appears to have been optimistic (the wolf population did not grow at expected in 2008), Montana's wolf season-setting processes (framework and quotas) incorporate adequate safety nets to prevent overharvest.
-These include: (1) establishing quotas at a time of year (tentative in July and final in August) so that the most current monitoring data could be considered; (2) creation of a 1-800 hotline update so that hunters would know whether or not wolf harvest was legal (i.e. quota was open) prior to going hunting; (3) mandatory reporting of successful harvest within 12 hours so FWP can closely monitor hunter success and quota status; (4) mandatory carcass inspection within 10 days to verify age / sex of harvested animals and collect other biological information; (5) closure of the season upon a 24-hour notice when a wildlife management unit the quota is filled; (6) FWP authority to initiate a season closure prior to reaching a quota when conditions or circumstances indicate the quota may be reached within 24 hours; (7) definite season-ending closure date, regardless of whether the quotas were reached; and (8) emergency season closure at any time by order of the FWP Commission.
-If the full tentative state-wide harvest recommended MFWP had occurred in 2008, it would have resulted in an estimated statewide wolf population as low as 350 wolves and 35 to 40 breeding pairs.
+This model simulation now appears to have been reasonable because without hunting, the wolf population increased by 69 wolves in 2008.
+Montana's wolf season-setting processes (framework and quotas) also incorporate adequate safety nets to prevent overharvest.
+These include: (1) Establishing quotas at a time of year (tentative in July and final in August) so that the most current monitoring data could be considered; (2) creation of a 1-

+800 hotline update so that hunters would know whether or not wolf harvest was legal (i.e. quota was open) prior to going hunting; (3) mandatory reporting of successful harvest within 12 hours so FWP can closely monitor hunter success and quota status; (4) mandatory carcass inspection within 10 days to verify age/sex of harvested animals and collect other biological information; (5) closure of the season upon a 24-hour notice when a wildlife management unit the quota is filled; (6) FWP authority to initiate a season closure prior to reaching a quota when conditions or circumstances indicate the quota may be reached within 24 hours; (7) definite season-ending closure date, regardless of whether the quotas were reached; and (8) emergency season closure at any time by order of the FWP Commission.
+If the full tentative statewide harvest recommended MFWP had occurred in 2008, it would have resulted in an estimated statewide wolf population of 416 wolves in 35 to 40 breeding pairs.
 Should overharvest ever occur, next years harvest would be adjusted to compensate.
 No public hunting would be allowed if there were fewer than 15 breeding pairs statewide.

 The MFWP Commission also prohibited more than 25% of the total allowable wolf management unit quota to be taken during the month of December.
-This would have limited total wolf harvest during a time period when wolves are known to disperse.
+This would have limited wolf harvest when wolves are known to disperse at higher rates.

-Hunt and defense of property laws, regulations, and other background information can be viewed at: http://westerngraywolf.fws.gov and in Montana's (2008) comments on the delisting proposal.
+Hunt and defense of property laws, regulations, and other background information can be viewed at: http:// westerngraywolf.fws.gov and in Montana's (2008) comments on the delisting proposal.